HonzaVlk/SQL_Project/project_overview_readme.txt

 9-OCT-2024

 Creating first repository for Certification SQL Project.
-Dragging first files to repository to pracitice.
+Committing by dragging first files to repository to practice.
 Will be using DBeaver for writing SQL codes, then committing them here.